robertandrews/cwp-tidy-media/README.md

 **wp_postmeta**:

 - **_wp_attachment_metadata**: Updates the serialised array to reflect new file location.
-- **_wp_attached_**file: Updates the relative image path.
+- **_wp_attached_file**: Updates the relative image path.

 **wp_posts**:

 - **post_parent**: Where an image is not already attached to another post and is designated to be attached to the current post, this attachment occurs by setting the post's ID as the attachment's post_parent.
 - **post_date**: Where a change is being made to an attachment (ie. a reorganisation, or a new image is added to the Media Library), it will take on the date of the post itself.
 This is to avoid flooding the Media Library with new items.
-- **guid**: Where an attachment is being moved, its guid field will also be updated.
+- **guid**: Where an attachment is being moved, its guid (unique indicator) field will also be updated.
 Only the sub-directory portion is changed, the domain is not changed.
 Note: WordPress developers [advise against](https://wordpress.org/documentation/article/changing-the-site-url/#important-guid-note) changing guid for posts.
 This plugin runs on "attachment" post objects, for which guid is somewhat inconsequential, and is designed primarily for site overhauls which aim to run correct guids.

 ### Order of operation

 Features are run logically in this order:
-- Localise remote imagessdf
+- Localise remote images.
-- Convert body images to relative URLs
+- Convert body images to relative URLs.
-- Relocate other images found in posts
+- Relocate other images found in posts.
-- Relocate post attachments
+- Relocate post attachments.

+Attachment deletion with post deletion occurs at time of post deletion, if enabled.

 ## Installation